error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeBoundEnergyandtheStructuralOriginofthefine-structureconstant.md

 increases with energy, consistent with predictions from the renormalization group in quantum electrodynamics.

-In the segmented spacetime model, we interpret this variation structurally, not as a function of energy alone, but as a reflection of the local segmentation density of space.
+In the Segmented Spacetime model, we interpret this variation structurally, not as a function of energy alone, but as a reflection of the local segmentation density of space.
 Thus, the empirical variation of α supports not only quantum field theory but also opens the door to geometric interpretations beyond it.

-While the fine-structure constant is typically regarded as universal, both quantum electrodynamics and the segmented spacetime model suggest that it is in fact locally defined.
+While the fine-structure constant is typically regarded as universal, both quantum electrodynamics and the Segmented Spacetime model suggest that it is in fact locally defined.
 The standard QED renormalization already accounts for its energy dependence.
 Here, we propose that this variation is not merely a function of momentum transfer, but a structural consequence of spacetime segmentation.
 Thus, 𝛼 is not an absolute constant, but the measurable projection of a local coupling geometry.

-In contrast to the energy-based interpretation in QED, the segmented spacetime model proposes that variations in 𝛼 are not primarily driven by interaction energy, but rather by local segmentation of spacetime itself.
+In contrast to the energy-based interpretation in QED, the Segmented Spacetime model proposes that variations in 𝛼 are not primarily driven by interaction energy, but rather by local segmentation of spacetime itself.
 In this view, the fine-structure constant becomes a projection of the local geometric structure, a measure of how space is discretized or “segmented” at a given location, especially in the presence of gravitational fields.

-While QED describes how 𝛼 changes with energy, the segmented spacetime model suggests that this "running" is actually a phenomenological effect of deeper structural segmentation of the vacuum.
+While QED describes how 𝛼 changes with energy, the Segmented Spacetime model suggests that this "running" is actually a phenomenological effect of deeper structural segmentation of the vacuum.
 In this view: